lorsem/SmartStream/README.md

 are permissions.
 It should be easy-peasy to recreate the same server at home.

 ### Complete guide for Raspberry pi
+This guide will help you to set up an apache2 server on your raspberry pi and to configure it to use SmartStream.

 First of all install apache2:

 ```shell
 sudo apt-get install apache2 -y
 ```

-Now copy all the stuff in `/var/www` (ovverride index.html)
+Copy your files in `/var/www` (ovverride index.html)

-Place the python scripts in `/var/www/cgi-bin` and make them executable
+Move all your python scripts python scripts in `/var/www/cgi-bin` and make them executable

 ```shell
 mkdir cgi-bin